imaitland/blog/md/ownership_in_rust.md

 2. The Variable.
 3. The Value.

+So that this function defintion:
 ```
 fn main() {
   let x = "hello"
 }
 ```
+Can be understood like this:

-The function body of `main`, bounded by opening and closing `{}` is the **scope**, `x` is the **variable**, and the  `"hello"` is the **value** of type `str`.
+- The function body of `main`, bounded by opening and closing curly-brackets `{}` is the **scope**

-These things are related in the following ways, from the bottom up:

-The **Value** is stored on the Stack or the heap, depending on its type, values of fixed size, like string slices are stored on the stack, while values of variable size, like Strings are stored on the heap.
+- `x` is the **variable**
+- `"hello"` is the **value** of type `str`.

+> :dolphin: All three of these things exist in the computer's memory, which itself is divided into two parts the stack and the heap.
+Discussing these in great depth is beyond the scope of this post, suffice it to say: A **value** can be stored in the stack or the heap depending on its type, while **variables** and **scope** exist on the stack.

-The **Variable** and the value are closely intertwined, governed by the following three rules:
+The **variable** and the **value** are closely related, with their relationship governed by the following three rules:

 1. Each value has one owner, a variable.
-2. There can only be one owner variable for each value at a time.
+2. There can only be one variable for each value at a time.
 3. A variable and its value are only valid while they are in scope.

-> **There's an apparent exception to rule 2**: data on the stack can be cheaply and quickly copied:
+> :hibiscus: **There's an apparent exception to rule 2**: Data on the stack can be cheaply and quickly copied:
 > ```
 > let x: str = "hello";
 > let y = x;
 > ```
+> May look like the value "hello" on the stack now has two owners, `x`, and `y`.
+>
+> However, when we assigned the value of variable `x` to `y` we cloned the value.
+>
-> May look like the value "hello" on the stack now has two owners, `x`, and `y`, in fact, the value "hello" a `str` because it exists on the stack can be easily copied, i.e. it implements the `copy()` trait.
+> This is because the value in question - "hello" is an `str`, and because it exists on the stack can be easily copied, i.e. it implements the `copy()` trait.
+>
+> Trying to do the same thing with a `String` (which exists on the heap)...
 > ```
 > let x: String = String::from("hello");
 > let y = x;
 > ```
+> Does not compile due to rule 2.
+>
-> Will not compile due to rule 2.
-Finally, for completeness - If we did want to copy a value on the heap, and give ownership of the copied data to another variable we can use the `copy` method.
+> Finally, for completeness - If we did want to copy a value on the heap, and give ownership of the copied data to another variable we can use the `clone` method.
 > ```
 > let x: String = String::from("hello);
 > let y = x.clone();
+> ```
 >
+>

-To summarize thus far - a variable is the owner of a value, and therefore 'owner'  of the space allocated to the value in memory (either the stack or the heap).
+To summarize thus far - a **variable** is the **owner** of a value, and therefore 'owner'  of the space allocated to the value in memory (either on the stack or in the heap).

-Looking ahead -  the variable is also related to the scope... a variable is only valid while it is in scope, and therefore the space it 'owns' in memory is freed / de-allocated when it moves out of scope.
+The **variable** is also related to the **scope** - remember rule 3.
+> "A **variable** and its **value** is only valid while it is in scope"

+By implication the space a **variable** 'owns' in memory is freed / de-allocated when its scope ends.

+Which begs the question, when does the **scope** begin and end?

+The **scope** is the context in which a given variable is valid, typically the code bounded by a function body.
+So it can be said that the scope begins with the opening curly-bracket `{` and ends with the closing `}` curly bracket.

+This understanding neatly plays out in practice, especially when we have nested functions... it is clear that there is only one valid scope at a time.

-The **Scope** is the context in which a given variable is valid, typically the code bounded by a function body.
-The scope itself is stored on the stack, which has the implication that there is one valid scope at a time (the stack being a Last In First Out queue), with the variables valid within a scope being destroyed when the scope terminates.
+> :cow: The scope itself is stored on the stack, which has the implication that there is one valid scope at a time (the stack being a Last In First Out queue), with the variables valid within a scope being destroyed when the scope terminates.
 For example when a function returns, or when there is no more code for a function to run.

-It's worth noting that at this point - the point at which the current scope ends - the scope immediately under it in the stack becomes the valid scope - for example the function body that called the now finished function.
+## Summary

+So we've seen how **values** in the stack or heap are owned by **variables** and remain accessible as long as they are in **scope**.

+Each of these things has an explicit lifecycle that is defined by the boundaries of the scope, they do not persist in memory beyond these bounds and because the compiler enforces this - the work of freeing memory when it is no longer in use is done by us as we write our software!

+You might hear people say that Rust doesn't have a garbage collector, and it is this that they are referring to, simply put it does not need one because memory management is explicitly encoded in the software.
+It's a bit like we are conscripted as the garbage collector that rust is missing.

-The following summarizes the topics covered so far:
+Whether or not you agree with that - the following summarizes the topics covered so far:
 ```
 fn main () {
   let s = String::from("hello");